Parrottrek Journal 2007

 December 5th - Sawyer Brown - Fremont Street -

-The National Finals Rodeo officially starts tomorrow, so tonight we thought we would spend our last non working evening at a fun music filled evening with a free
+The National Finals Rodeo officially starts tomorrow, so tonight we thought we would spend our last non working evening with a fun music filled evening with a

 remember Star Search right?
-It was the American Idol of the 80's, except that it had new winners each week which kept things exciting versus having to watch 9
+It was the American Idol of the 80's, except that it had winner's each week which kept things exciting versus waiting 9 months

-don't quite remember how many weeks Sawyer Brown won, but the fact that they won at all was huge for a new band starting out.
-After the Sawyer Brown concert
+episode had closure.
+I don't quite remember how many weeks Sawyer Brown won, but the fact that they won at all was huge for a new band starting out.
+After the

 December 1st - Bradley gets on Santa's naughty list -